potatochick2020/potatochick2020.github.io/_posts/2023-08-03-vim-common.md

 ---

 # Background
 After some set up of vim I want to mark down some common action that I used within my Nvim.
+Most of them are quite useful during processing log and unique that only vim have this function

 # Actions
 ## Delete